-My wife is fixated on getting the rototiller fixed.
+My wife is fixated on me fixing the rototiller.

 You get the picture.

-So now, the little guy is slumped against my shed wall, weeping pools of oil and begging to be repaired.
+So now, the little guy leans against my shed wall weeping pools of oil and begging to be repaired.

-I don’t know why I made those promises because the tiller is not even ours.
+I don’t know why I made that promise because the tiller is not even ours.
 It is just one of the many things that my buddy Stan dropped off in the shed and pronounced mine.
 He does that a lot.
 He constantly borrows things then returns them to the wrong person.

 I doubt if the owner will miss it because the transmission is shot.
 Whenever you put it in gear, it grinds its teeth.
 So I need to crack open the case and replace a few parts.

-It is a simple job but around here nothing is simple.
-In this case, the bolt that holds the transmission together is stripped.
-I need a bolt-cutter to remove it and I highly suspect Stan has borrowed the cutter.
+It is a simple job but nothing around here is simple.
+In this case, the bolts that hold the transmission together are stripped.
+I need a bolt-cutter to remove them and I highly suspect Stan has borrowed the cutter.

 Every year I churn up a huge piece of ground to put in a garden and every year after spending a fortune on seeds and a couple of days wallowing in the mud – the rabbits eat everything that comes up.